Notoriousjayy/WASM/readme.md

   * Introduce a native renderer (SDL2 + OpenGL, Vulkan, etc.).
   * Wire it to the same math / physics core for parity with WASM.

-This repo is meant to stay small and understandable while giving you a **solid, reusable spine** for C + WASM experiments in math, physics, and rendering.
+This repo is meant to stay small and understandable while giving you a **solid, reusable spine** for C + WASM experiments in math, physics, and numerical methods.